 Turgor is the time required for the skin to recoil.
 When pinched, hydrated skin instantaneously recoils.
-Dehydrated skin, on the other hand, takes longer.14 Your baby’s skin will appear the opposite of soft and supple if they are dehydrated.15 This is because of loss of skin elasticity, a consequence of dehydration.
+Dehydrated skin, on the other hand, takes longer.[ref]Canavan, Amy, and Billy S. Arant Jr. “Diagnosis and management of dehydration in children.” children 100, no. 17 (2009): 18-19.[/ref] Your

 Tip: When you pinch your baby’s skin, if it does not quickly bounce back and a “tent” is briefly pitched, your baby may be dehydrated.